 – Michael Clay Thompson

-Special attention is given to the design of each page of the books so that children can see the concepts not only through the text but visually as well.
+Michael gives special attention to the design of each page of the books so that students can see the concepts not only through the text but visually as well.
 With books that are beautiful, creative, engaging, and unusual, this series positively soars.